 toolwindow.stripe.[id]message key (escape spaces with

-_) in your message bundle (code insight supported in 2020.3 and later).
+_) in the resource bundle (code insight supported in 2020.3 and later).

 anchor, meaning the side of the screen on which the tool window is displayed ("left" (default), "right" or "bottom")